2022–23 Millwall F.C. season

-The 2022–23 season is the 138th season in the existence of Millwall Football Club, 96th consecutive season in the Football League, and 46th in the second tier.
-This is the club's sixth consecutive season in the Championship, their longest streak.
-In addition to the league, they will also compete in the FA Cup and the EFL Cup.
-The attendance of 18,524 against Sunderland at The Den is the highest since an FA Cup game against Chelsea in 1995.
+The 2022–23 season was the 138th season in the existence of Millwall Football Club, 96th consecutive season in the Football League, and 46th in the second tier.
+This was the club's sixth consecutive season in the Championship.
+In addition to the league where they finished eighth, they competed in the FA Cup and the EFL Cup.
+The attendance of 18,524 against Sunderland at The Den was the highest since an FA Cup game against Chelsea in 1995.
 That record was topped a month later against Norwich City, with 18,785 supporters at the Den.